2026-pwr-sl/The-Last-Slice-python/README.md

 # 👥 Team Contributions:
 ## Henrique Esteves (@Henriqu3steves)
-Responsibilities: Wrote the first Python program and created 3 custom functions including the interactive greeting function, and performed 2 simple tests
+Responsibilities: Wrote the first Python program and created 3 custom functions including the interactive greeting function, and performed tests.

 Problems Encountered: Faced challenges with the logic of the greeting function as it was more complex than expected, requiring careful handling of user input and error cases